teklynk/raspi-streamer/readme.md

 - __Service Management:__
   - If you make changes to the stream_control.py script or .env, restart the stream_control service to apply the updates.
 - __Performance Tips:__
+  - Raspberry Pi 5 will give you the best results.
   - The values in `sample.env` worked best for testing on a Raspberry Pi 4 8GB with Twitch and Owncast.
 Your experience may vary.
   - KEYFRAME_INTERVAL=60 corresponds to a 2-second keyframe interval, calculated as framerate * 2 (e.g., 30 fps * 2 = 60).
 - __Stream & Record:__